GPUOpen-Tools/radeon_memory_visualizer/documentation/source/heap_overview.rst

 a warning message is displayed.
 The bar is also color coded to show whether the memory type is oversubscribed or is close to being oversubscribed.

-The 'total size' bar shows the total amount of physical memory in the heap.
+The **"Total size"** bar shows the total amount of physical memory in the heap.

-The "Requested" bar shows how much memory the application has requested.
+The **"Requested"** bar shows how much memory the application has requested.
 This should give an indication of the memory footprint of the application.
+Memory is requested when allocations are made e.g. by creating ``ID3D12Heap`` (D3D12) or ``VkDeviceMemory`` (Vulkan).
 Memory requests typically request virtual memory under the hood and it is up to the driver to make sure that virtual memory is mapped to physical memory when and where appropriate.
+An allocation may not appear in RMV until a first resource is placed in it.

-The "Bound" bar shows how much memory has been bound to resources.
+The **"Bound"** bar shows how much memory has been bound to resources, e.g. buffers or textures (images).
 If there is substantially more requested memory than bound memory, it may indicate that memory has been requested but is not actually being used by the application.

-The "Committed" bar shows how much memory has been mapped to physical memory.
-If the amount of committed memory is substantially less than the amount of memory requested, it may indicate that there are other tasks running on the system that are consuming memory or the application itself is using more memory than is physically available.

 The middle column shows a series of statistics for the heap memory type, such as where the memory resides (in system or video memory), whether it is mapped